MaartenGr/BERTopic/docs/getting_started/tips_and_tricks/tips_and_tricks.md

 `pip install model2vec umap-learn`

-Then, you can BERTopic without needing to have a CPU:
+Then, you can BERTopic without needing to have a GPU:

 ```python
 from bertopic import BERTopic